KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 [Index](#index)

 # Hashtable as a collection of things
 I want you to first see a Hashtable as a collection in the traditional definition of a hashtable.
-This gives you a fundamental understadning of how they work when they get used for more advanced stuff later.
+This gives you a fundamental understanding of how they work when they get used for more advanced stuff later.
 Skipping this understanding is often a source of confusion.

 ## What is an array?
 Before I jump into what a Hashtable is, I need to mention [arrays](https://technet.microsoft.com/en-us/library/hh847882.aspx) first.
 For the purpose of this discussion, an array is a list or collection of values or objects.